arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ## Introduction

 Motor condition monitoring is essential in industrial settings, where unexpected equipment failures can lead to significant downtime and high maintenance costs.
-This application note shows how to build a motor anomaly detection system using the Opta™ micro PLC, an accelerometer and Edge Impulse®.
+This application note shows how to build a predictive maintenance system using the Opta™ micro PLC, an accelerometer and Edge Impulse®, taking advantage of the Opta™'s dual-core STM32H747XI microcontroller to separate real-time data acquisition from machine learning inference.

-The developed system monitors vibration patterns in real-time to identify unusual operating conditions that may signal mechanical problems, wear or potential failures.
-The system uses machine learning to detect vibration patterns that differ from normal motor operation, enabling predictive maintenance.
-By leveraging Opta's industrial-grade design and powerful dual-core microcontroller, this solution integrates directly into existing industrial environments with DIN rail mounting and robust I/O capabilities.
+The developed system monitors vibration patterns to identify unusual operating conditions that may signal mechanical problems, wear or potential failures.
+It uses machine learning to detect vibration patterns that differ from normal motor operation.
+The application note progresses from a single-core implementation to a dual-core architecture where the Cortex®-M4 core handles all I/O operations (sensor reading, LED control, relay outputs) while the Cortex®-M7 core runs the Edge Impulse inference engine.
+This separation demonstrates how industrial predictive maintenance systems can benefit from dedicated processing for time-sensitive I/O and compute-intensive tasks, a pattern applicable to many real-world industrial monitoring scenarios.

 ## Goals